VMBlakelock/saute-and-skewers-greekfood/README.md

 #### Issue 9

 The inital plan was to utilize a Carousel on the home page (as referenced on the 'base' wireframe), so the site could house a selection of images that had automatic movement.
-The developer chose the Materialize framework for this project, however this feature wasnt loading well and was slow to show images and the links kept breaking therefore it was decided to remove the carousel after various tests that the developer couldn't fix.
+The developer chose the Materialize framework for this project, however this feature wasn't loading well and was slow to show images and the links kept breaking therefore it was decided to remove the carousel after various tests that the developer couldn't fix.
 In its place one main image was used above 3 small ones.

 #### Issue 10

 The image on the Home page is a little large and doesn't sit nicely on the page.
 On opening the site the bottom of the image is cut off.
 However as the user can scroll further down to see other content it is acceptable.
-However something for th developer to look into in the future.
+However something for the developer to look into in the future.
-The same applies on the Highlights page the images are far to big and need to be reduced in size.
+The same applies on the Highlights page the images are far too big and need to be reduced in size.
 Due to time constraints this was not able to be rectified.

 #### Issue 11

 A Favourites toggle was a feature that was thought about adding in midpoint of the project.
 The idea being that the registered user could 'mark_favourite' a recipe.
 The code was written and the idea was implemented.
-Unfortunatley the developer was unable to get the function to work correctly, one issue was that it upset the alignment on the recipes page (it added the name of the recipe a second time on the page.
+Unfortunately the developer was unable to get the function to work correctly, one issue was that it upset the alignment on the recipes page (it added the name of the recipe a second time on the page.
 Not only did it look out of place it also moved the delete button to the right).
 Therefore this and due to time constraints to continue to develop annd test the code was removed.
 The favourite toggle it still visable on the Add recipe and Edit recipe pages and it can be moved, however it doesnt have a function attached.